PrincetonACM/princetonacm.github.io/announcements/index.markdown

 </div>
 If it isn't clear, the back of the hoodie design is a code for an "orange-black tree," which is a play on the <a href="https://en.wikipedia.org/wiki/Red-black_tree" target="_blank">Red-Black Search Tree</a>, which was invented by Leonidas Guibas and Princeton's own Bob Sedgewick.

-The <a href="https://forms.gle/RpBLyi5Xfa4ZpMNcA" target="_blank">gear request form</a> is now live!
-Order ASAP to maximize your chance at claiming subsidized gear!
-(Info and rules on who is eligible are in the form header.)
+The <a href="https://forms.gle/RpBLyi5Xfa4ZpMNcA" target="_blank">gear request form</a> is now live.
+T-shirts are $6 with a subsidy and $12 without; hoodies are $15 with a subsidy and $25 without. **We can only subsidize a limited amount, so order ASAP to maximize your chance at claiming subsidized gear!** More info and rules about who gets priority for a subsidy are in the Google Form.

 ---